mnestorov/wp-snippets/README.md

 }
 ```

-## How To Add Custom Post Type to WooCommerce
+## How To Add Custom Post Type To WooCommerce

 **Step 1**